plblum/jivs/planning/ModelRulesService Design.md

 J-021: configure() always calls both phases; base methods are empty.
 J-022: ModelRulesValidationMode was considered but abandoned.
 J-023: validate() always begins with Jivs validation and may then run business validation.
-J-024: validate() starts fresh through ValidationManager.validate().
+J-024: validate() starts fresh through ValueHostsManager.validate().
 J-025: validate() awaits completion of async Jivs validation.
-J-026: Business errors are integrated through ValidationManager.setExternalIssuesFound().
+J-026: Business errors are integrated through ValueHostsManager.setExternalIssuesFound().
 J-027: No generics are used in this service area.
 J-028: ModelRulesServiceBase is non-generic.
 J-029: UI-only rules-service subclasses are valid and may leave business methods empty.